Q. How can I apply for assistance?

 A. Yes.
 You can create a subsequent application request for assistance which will restart the process for you.
 A change in circumstance or documentation may result in a change in your eligibility.
 If a previous application was determined ineligible due to misrepresentation of eligibility, you would not be eligible to reapply.

-A. All income received in the month prior by household members named on the lease will be annualized (e.g., $1,000 in gross income would be annualized to $12,000), including any earnings, Unemployment Benefits, and Stimulus Funds you received from the federal government.
+A. Income received in the month prior to the month for which you seek assistance (e.g., March gross income for April rent due.) will be annualized (e.g., $1,000 in gross income would be annualized to $12,000), including any earnings, Unemployment Benefits, and Stimulus Funds you received from the federal government.

 A. Yes.
 You can still apply for assistance if your income is zero and you are unable to contribute 30 percent.

-A. Renter households will be required to contribute 30% of their gross income toward their current rent payment, based on the monthly income for all adult household members named on the lease for the month prior to the month for which they seek assistance (e.g., March gross income for April rent due.)
+A. Applicants will be required to contribute 30% of their gross income toward their current rent payment, based on the monthly income for the applicant for the month prior to the month for which they seek assistance (e.g., March gross income for April rent due.)
 Rental assistance is capped at $2,000 for any one month.
 Example: Gross household income for April was $3,360 and rent due April 1 is $1,800.
-The renter household would be responsible for paying $1,008 (30% of income) directly to the landlord and the assistance program would cover the remaining $792, which would be paid directly to the landlord.
+The applicant would be responsible for paying $1,008 (30% of income) directly to the landlord and the assistance program would cover the remaining $792, which would be paid directly to the landlord.
 Unemployment Benefits and Stimulus funds received from the federal government in the month, as well as any employment income in that month, will be counted when calculating the household’s rent contribution.

 A. The Community Action Agencies are contracted with the Arizona Department of Housing to deliver this program.